Making a booking

 You can retrieve your mobile tickets from your online account.
 Simply log in and go to the ‘My Account’ section of our website, view your ‘Upcoming Events’ and you will be able to download your tickets.

 I've lost my tickets, will I still be able to get into a performance?

 If you have lost your tickets and are unable to retrieve them from your account please email email@example.com as soon as you can ahead of the performance.
 The staff on the front doors will not be able to admit you without a ticket and may not be able to quickly verify your booking as it can be very busy just before the show starts.

 When will I receive my tickets?

-We will be issuing mobile tickets for all bookings in line with Government and UK Theatre Covid-19 guidelines.
 You will be sent an email confirmation straight away after completing the booking, tickets will be emailed separately closer to the date of the performance.